Administration & Staff

 Issy served on the Long Beach Music Council where she was a founding member of Make Music Long Beach, part of the international celebration of music.
 She has been a member of the Association of California Symphony Orchestras since 2006, serving in a variety of roles including session speaker, peer forum leader and as conference host.

-Issy grew up on the Central Coast in San Luis Obispo where she started her careen with in Arts Administration at the San Luis Obispo Symphony in 2005.
+Issy grew up on the Central Coast in San Luis Obispo where she started her career within Arts Administration at the San Luis Obispo Symphony in 2005.
 By the age of 21 she climbed the ranks to Director of Operations for the San Luis Obispo Symphony and Youth Symphony.
 During her 9-year tenure at SLOS she started a successful internship program with Cal Poly State University Music Department.
 She produced a recording of Glosas commissioned from Grammy Award Winning Composer Craig Russel and performed by famed Spanish Guitarist Jose Maria Gallardo Del Rey.
 She managed youth symphony tours to Vancouver B.C., Chicago, Copley Hall in San Diego, and Walt Disney Concert Hall in Los Angeles.
 She also launched a high school music camp called the Summer String Workshop at Camp Ocean Pines in Cambria, CA.

 Her background in choral music inspired her love for the performing arts and arts education.
 When not producing concerts and putting instruments in the hands of cute little kids she enjoys being outdoors with her husband and two big dogs, or anything to do with the ocean, especially fishing and diving.